The Yearley Trust

 - In March 2020 he organised on our behalf for a team of specialists to visit Nalang to carry out eye and hearing tests.
 The team managed to carry out checks on 1,185 people and issued both reading and prescription glasses as required and also carried out dental checks but unfortunately the advent of lockdown, due to Covid-19, meant that we were not able to go ahead with the various planned cataract operations.

 !
-The Trust has ambitious plans to expand our activities to assist other communities in rural Nepal in 2021 onwards so has recruited six staff in addition to Shankar (see OUR Team) and has set up The Yearley Trust Centre of Excellence to help fulfil our mission.
+The Trust has ambitious plans to expand our activities to assist other communities in rural Nepal in 2021 onwards so has recruited additional staff in addition to Shankar (see OUR Team) and has set up The Yearley Trust Centre of Excellence to help fulfil our mission.
 Our team in Nepal now number 18 either full time of part time staff

 We are very proud that we are working on 11 of the 18 UN Sustainable Development Coals